-The most common injury resulting from car accidents is whiplash, accounting for 80 percent of all car crash injuries.
-Whiplash is considered an acceleration-deceleration injury, which can include whiplash, shoulder injuries, and traumatic brain injuries.
+The most common injury resulting from car accidents is whiplash, which accounts for 80% of all car crash injuries.
+Whiplash is considered an acceleration-deceleration injury, which can also include shoulder injuries and traumatic brain injuries.

-Rapid acceleration and deceleration in car accidents can be caused a variety of different ways, but most commonly occurs when an abrupt change in speed occurs.
-This can happen when a driver is parked or at a stoplight and his from another vehicle from behind, or when a driver in a moving vehicle hits another car or stationary object, causes the car to suddenly stop.
-These types of injuries are very common and will typically cause the head, neck, and surrounding muscles to be stretched beyond their normal range of motion.
+Rapid acceleration and deceleration in car accidents can be caused in a variety of different ways but most commonly occurs when an abrupt change in speed occurs.
+This can happen when a driver is parked or stopped and is struck by another vehicle from behind, or when a driver in a moving vehicle collides with another car or stationary object.
+These types of injuries are very common and typically cause the head, neck, and surrounding muscles to stretch beyond their normal range of motion.

-While whiplash is the most common injury associated with car accidents, it’s also often ignored or mistreated.
-This is because what may first feel like a “sore neck,” or sore muscles in the shoulder immediately after a car accident, can later become a serious case of whiplash.
+While whiplash is the most common injury associated with car accidents, it’s often ignored or mistreated.
+This is because what may first feel like soreness in the neck and shoulders immediately after a car accident can actually be a serious case of whiplash.

 Traumatic Brain Injury

 Severe cases of whiplash can lead to traumatic brain injuries.
 This can happen when whiplash occurs and the brain suffers a sudden and harmful impact against the inside layers of the skull.
-To determine if a car accident victim has whiplash, he or she should have both a physical exam and a CT scan or X-ray.
+To determine if a car accident victim has whiplash, they should have both a physical exam and a CT scan or X-ray.

 - Concussion – The most common type of traumatic brain injury, concussions are most often caused by whiplash.